d-smith/richmeister2/README.md

 ## Current Performance Limitations

+Current node implementation should be good for at least 20 TPS - testing at 47TPS showed a bottle neck - need to switch from put item to batch write item (stay tuned)

-Current implementation (Python) falls behind in the replication from us-east-1 to us-west-2 at around 5 write/s on the primary side.
+Current implementation (Python) falls behind in the replication from us-east-1 to us-west-2 at around 5 write/s on the primary side, but this is calling describe table on every write - will fix and retest (stay tuned)